 Instructions

 - Preheat oven to low broil.
 In a -10 inch skillet, heat the olive oil on medium heat.
-Add the ricotta and cook for 5 minutes, stirring occasionally.
+Add the ricotta and cook for 6 minutes, stirring occasionally.

 - In a bowl, beat the 6 eggs and add salt.Pour over the ricotta and stir lightly.
 Continue cooking for 2 minutes until the frittata begins to set around the edges.

-- Place the pan in the oven for about 5 minutes until the top of the frittata is golden and puffy.
+- Place the pan in the oven for about 5-6 minutes until the top of the frittata is golden and puffy.

 - Remove from the oven, carefully slide the frittata onto a plate using a spatula.

-- Serve hot, warm or at room temperature.
+- Serve hot, warm or cold.

 Using basically the above recipe, I just cooked and ate my 1st Frittata.
 Cooking for one , I used a smaller pan, only 2 eggs and 3-4 tbsps. of ricotta.
 After I added the eggs I added onion, pepper and cheese.